-Current areas of research expertise at K-State include satellite remote sensing, cartography and geographic visualization, ecosystem informatics, spatiotemporal modeling and geocomputation, rural resource sustainbility, precision agriculture, and water resources.
+Faculty and staff researchers are positioned in several colleges across the K-State campus.
+Examples of current areas of expertise include satellite remote sensing, cartography and geographic visualization, ecosystem informatics, spatiotemporal modeling and geocomputation, rural resource sustainbility, precision agriculture, and water resources.
 Emerging areas of expertise include public health GIS, spatial epidemiology, and UAV development.
-Faculty and staff researchers are positioned in several colleges across the Kansas State University campus.